jtvberg/editify/docs/COMPONENT-EXAMPLES.md

 5. The public URL is saved to the database
 6. All instances of that ref are updated automatically

+**Image Object-Fit Control:**

+When editing an image, you can control how it fits within its container:

+- **Fill**: Image stretches to fill the container (may distort)
+- **Contain**: Image scales to fit entirely within container (default, maintains aspect ratio)
+- **Cover**: Image covers entire container (may crop, maintains aspect ratio)
+- **None**: Image displays at natural size

+The setting is saved as metadata and persists across sessions.
+In edit mode, images always use "contain" to ensure the edit overlay is properly positioned.

 **Setup Required:** See [IMAGE-STORAGE-SETUP.md](./IMAGE-STORAGE-SETUP.md) for configuring Supabase Storage.

 ### Image with Responsive Variants